yu-ming-chen/tp/docs/UserGuide.md

  Parameters | Requirement | Comments
  ------------ | ------------- | ------
-Word | ❗Required | Keyword / Keyphrase to be searched
+Word | Required | Keyword / Keyphrase to be searched

-✏️ Example:
+✏ Example:

 `find Temasek Hall`

 This will find all budgets with the keyphrase 'Temasek Hall' in the title of the budget.

 ![Example of edit budget command](images/CommandScreenShots/5_2_4_findBudget.png)